‘In the Heights’ lifts hopes for a Latino film breakthrough - WTMJ

 He found success on the stage “because there aren’t any gatekeepers in theater,” he says.
 “I just needed to write something dope, get somebody to produce it and the audience was so hungry for it.
 They were dying to see themselves!”

-Almost 60 million Hispanics lived in the United States as of 2018, the Census Bureau estimates.
-And many are devoted filmgoers: Latinos had consistently led the box office, reaching 29% of tickets sold, according to the latest Motion Picture Association report on theatergoers.
+About 60.6 million Hispanics live in the United States, the Census Bureau estimates.
+And many are devoted filmgoers: Latinos have consistently led the box office, reaching 29% of tickets sold, according to the latest Motion Picture Association report on theatergoers.

 Yet they only represent 4.5% of all speaking or named characters and a mere 3% of lead or co-lead actors, a 2019 study of 1,200 popular movies from 2007 to 2018 by the Annenberg Inclusion Initiative found.